louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 Introduction

 Patients are commonly referred to secondary care for assessment of a variety of laryngeal and pharyngeal symptoms.
-These include: dysphonia, ‘globus’ sensation, throat clearing, excessive mucus, postnasal secretions, cough and throat discomfort.
-A conservative estimate of 60 000 such patients are seen annually by specialists in England.The diagnosis of ‘laryngopharyngeal reflux’ remains a popular moniker for these symptoms, accompanying the vogue for gastric acid-suppression treatment.A recent large UK multicentre randomised controlled trial (Trial Of Proton-Pump Inhibitors in Throat Symptoms; TOPPITS) in 346 patients with chronic pharyngeal and laryngeal symptoms found that Lansoprazole 30 mg two times per day conferred no benefit over placebo.These findings should lead specialists to re-explore other potential causes of chronic throat symptoms that have received little press in the face of the reflux aetiology theory.
-The link between chronic throat symptoms and psychological distress is well documented.Raised body mass index (BMI), life events, snoring, upper airway dryness and hormonal changes have all been associated with chronic throat and voice symptoms.
+These include: dysphonia, 'globus' sensation, throat clearing, excessive mucus, postnasal secretions, cough and throat discomfort.
+A conservative estimate of 60 000 such patients are seen annually by specialists in England.
+The diagnosis of 'laryngopharyngeal reflux' remains a popular moniker for these symptoms, accompanying the vogue for gastric acid-suppression treatment.
+A recent large UK multicentre randomised controlled trial (Trial Of Proton-Pump Inhibitors in Throat Symptoms; TOPPITS) in 346 patients with chronic pharyngeal and laryngeal symptoms found that Lansoprazole 30 mg two times per day conferred no benefit over placebo.
+These findings should lead specialists to re-explore other potential causes of chronic throat symptoms that have received little press in the face of the reflux aetiology theory.
+The link between chronic throat symptoms and psychological distress is well documented.
+Raised body mass index (BMI), life events, snoring, upper airway dryness and hormonal changes have all been associated with chronic throat and voice symptoms.

 The individual symptoms that patients present with, such as catarrh, throat clearing, intermittent hoarseness or globus frequently coexist.
 The repeated need to clear the throat is the most common symptom in most cohorts.
 Throat clearing may culminate in voice change and is often associated with globus sensation, but equally may occur with the sensation of mucus coming into the throat from the nose.
-Predating the popularisation of the global term ‘laryngopharyngeal reflux’, individual symptoms such as globus, catarrh and functional dysphonia were approached discretely, both from clinical and research perspectives.
+Predating the popularisation of the global term 'laryngopharyngeal reflux', individual symptoms such as globus, catarrh and functional dysphonia were approached discretely, both from clinical and research perspectives.

 This study aimed to explore the rich baseline psychometric dataset from recruits to the TOPPITS trial, for any identifiable symptom clusters, which might provide, in the longer term, a more rational basis for treatment.